Resignation, anger as Japan digests Tokyo Olympic fan ban - RFI

 "It is necessary to test thoroughly and control their activities."

-The Asahi Shimbun newspaper, an official Games sponsor that ran an editorial called for it to be cancelled in May, accused the government of trying to "ram through" the event.
+The Asahi Shimbun newspaper, an official Games sponsor that ran an editorial calling for it to be cancelled in May, accused the government of trying to "ram through" the event.

 "School sports days and local festivals have been cancelled or postponed, and doubts and frustrations over the special treatment of the Olympics could affect efforts to prevent infections," it said.